You’ve got to play like it means nothing, when in reality it means everything.

 He came up against an inspired opponent last week but looked very sharp as he raced into a 3-0 lead.
 From there, Xiao didn’t put a foot wrong, nor did Ronnie really, and that’s just the nature of best-of-seven frames matches.

 He’s been putting in the practice from what I gather and working on a few things in his game, so I’d be hopeful he’ll play well in York.
-He’s defending champion at the UK Championship for good reason and eight wins in this great tournament tells you just how much the event means to him.
+He’s defending champion at the UK Championship after all and eight wins in this great tournament tells you just how much it means to him.
 He could yet prove hard to beat.

-I wonder if Ronnie will view next week as a chance to re-set his season ahead of a really important period and as we’ve seen so many times before, he just loves coming to York and putting on a show for the fans in Yorkshire.
+I wonder if Ronnie will view next week as a chance to reset his season ahead of a really important period and as we’ve seen so many times before, he just loves coming to York and putting on a show for the fans up there.

 He’s not the only one, of course.
 Kyren is sure to fancy his chances as well, playing in his first Triple Crown event since winning the World Championship last spring, and that can often be a good pointer at the UK Championship.
 World champions tend to perform well in York.